engyak.co

 Share on: twitter facebook linkedin copy

-API Conversations and Why They're Important
+API Conversations and Why They are Important

 API Interactions are designed to be easy Believe it or not, the IT infrastructure industry is trying to make things easier by building API access out.
 Programmatic interfaces are a new mental model competing for brain-space with GUI and CLI implementations; we need to play to its strengths: Parsing output from a …